module specification

 Module summary

 The module is concerned with the study and application of tools and techniques that enable the protection of information and other resources of enterprise information systems.
 Increases in storage, manipulation, and transfer of data across computer networks requires effective encryption techniques.
-This module will provide insight into some of those techniques, algorithms and their development through history.
-Part of the course is dedicated to the mathematics (number theory, finite fields and elliptic curves) relevant to cryptography with techniques developed using software such as Maple.
-The focus will also be on the analysis, design and implementation of tools and techniques that achieve the three goals of confidentiality, integrity and authenticity in security computing.
+This module will provide you with insight into some of those techniques, algorithms and their development through history.
+Part of the course is dedicated to introducing you to the mathematical concepts in number theory relevant to cryptography with techniques developed using software such as Maple to which you will be introduced in the early weeks of the module.
+Your focus will also be on the analysis, design and implementation of tools and techniques that achieve the three goals of confidentiality, integrity and availability in security computing.
 Particular focus will be on the management framework that facilitate the accomplishment of the above three goals.
 Importantly the module will address the ethical framework of information security, the issues around privacy and data protection and the rights of private citizens to access strong encryption.
-Throughout the module connections with other aspects of artificial intelligence and cybersecurity will be emphasised through the examples and case studies chosen.
+Throughout the module connections with other aspects of computer science and cybersecurity will be emphasised through the examples chosen.

 Prior learning requirements